 What Is A Quad Bayer Sensor?

-It’s a sensor where each photosite is divided into four without offsetting the RGB filter.
+It’s a sensor with each photosite divided into four without offsetting the RGB filters.

-What this means is each color section can function in two ways.
+This means that each color section can function in two ways.

-- As a low-megapixel sensor, the quad sensor sites act as one pixel to perform better when the photon coherency is much lower, like in low-light situations.
+- As a low-megapixel sensor, the quad sensor sites act as a single pixel to perform better when photon coherency is much lower, such as in low-light situations.
 This improves sensitivity and efficiency.

-- As a high-megapixel sensor – each photosite pulls its color data, which is useful in high photon coherency situations like direct sunlight where the photon coherency is high.
+- With a high-megapixel sensor, each photosite pulls its color data, which is useful in high-photon-coherency situations like direct sunlight, where photon coherency is high.

 Applications For Photography